hihanif/snips/top100EasyQns.md

 * hash map failed bcoz duplicates are not allowed
 * Arrays.sort failed bcoz index is screwed
 * Finally copied the answer
+* the beauty is being dynamic. instead of filling the map initially, fill while looping it.

 1. wrong answer bcoz the first item of result should be the first index. oh my bad
 2. int new[] - sucks (instead of new int[])
 3. just used left/right instead of nums[left]/nums[right] - sleepy!